batyuvitez/manduca/README.md

 Requires at least: WordPress 3.5

-Tested up to: WordPress 4.3.3
+Tested up to: WordPress 4.4

-Stable tag: 2.0.4

 License: GPLv2 or later